 The Corporate Governance Code and Practices (the Code) describe the main corporate governance principles and practices adopted by Eurobank Ergasias SA (the Bank) and its subsidiaries (collectively Eurobank or the Group).
-The Code is in compliance with the local legislation and is based on the international best practices on corporate governance focusing on the sustainable success of Eurobank over the longer term.
+The Code is in compliance with the local legislation and the Bank's contractual obligations with the Hellenic Financial Stability Fund (HFSF) and is based on the international best practices on corporate governance focusing on the sustainable success of Eurobank over the longer term.